 – Testing for hormone levels and things like natural progesterone supplementation

 – Retraining circadian rhythms through avoiding late night blue light, EMFs in the bedroom and blood sugar spiking

 – Removing alcohol

-– Removing inflammatory and immune activating foods which is individual to you but casein and gluten are common across the board
+– Removing inflammatory and immune activating foods which

 If you’re still confused and want a deeper understanding of histamines and healing the body by dealing with the root cause of what’s making you sick then sign up for our webinar here